quicwg/multipath/draft-ietf-quic-multipath.md

 ### Allocating, Consuming and Retiring Connection IDs {#consume-retire-cid}

-Each endpoints pre-allocate a Path Identifier for each new connection ID.
+Each connection ID is associated with a Path ID.
 The Path Identifier 0 indicates the initial path of the connection.
 Endpoints SHOULD issue at least one unused connection ID with unused Path Identifier.